Yashraj-001/HHG-Goa/README.md

 ## 🎯 Motivation

-This project was created as part of my submission for **HHG (Hack House Global)** to demonstrate practical experience in:
+This project was created as part of my submission for **HHG (Hack House Goa)** to demonstrate practical experience in:

 - Blockchain SDK integration
 - Wallet/account management